jdegand/devchallenges-cat-wiki/README.md

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://legacy.devchallenges.io/challenges/f4NJ53rcfgrP6sBMD2jt) was to build an application to complete the given user stories.
+The [challenge](https://web.archive.org/web/20231130034437/https://legacy.devchallenges.io/challenges/f4NJ53rcfgrP6sBMD2jt) was to build an application to complete the given user stories. **Note**: The previous design document may be incomplete, as you need to find an archived version of the challenge as all `legacy` challenges have had their documentation removed from DevChallenges.

 - [x]  I can search for cat breeds and select a breed of my choice
 - [x]  I can see the most popular searched cat breeds summary on the homepage